llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * combining OpenMP and OpenACC in the same application:
     * `-fopenmp` is an error when OpenACC support is enabled.
+    * As usual when `-fopenmp` is not specified, OpenMP directives are discarded, but `-Wsource-uses-openmp` is available as usual to produce warnings for them.
 * command-line options:
     * option to specify target
 * targets: